Will Sunak’s reshuffle change election outcome? Here’s what the pollsters think

 Get Scotland's top politics newsletter sent directly to your inbox each evening.

-But he added that any slight uptick in Tory fortunes under a new home secretary could be undone if Ms Braverman continues to be disruptive.
+But he added that any slight uptick in Tory fortunes under a new home secretary could be undone if Ms Braverman continues to be hugely disruptive.

 Mr Hopkins said: "If Suella Braverman whips up storms and dramas on the backbenches, the Conservatives look divided and she tries to make them divided then that is not going to help them."

-So far the former home secretary has been quiet, though many Conservatives believe – and indeed fear – her silence is not going to last long.

-It would seem her next move may not change the outcome of the next general election, but it could well help shape the scale of the Tories' defeat.
+It would seem Ms Braverman's conduct may not change the outcome of the next general election, but it could well help shape the scale of the Tories' defeat.

 Why are you making commenting on The Herald only available to subscribers?